NIH-NEI/RPE_Segmentation/README.md

 (replace `<dataprefix>` with the actual directory).

 The training script will look for the latest epoch of an existing model in `<dataprefix>/model_weights` and write new model weight files into the same directory with epoch number incremented after each epoch.
+In addition, loss metrics
+(averaged across each epoch) are stored in `<dataprefix>/logs/*-loss.csv` files, and validation metrics (calculated after each epoch), in `<dataprefix>/logs/*-iou.csv` files.

 ## Triaining models with your own data